edulify/play-hikaricp.edulify.com/README.md

 [![Build Status](https://travis-ci.org/edulify/play-hikaricp.edulify.com.svg?branch=dev)](https://travis-ci.org/edulify/play-hikaricp.edulify.com) [![Issue Stats](http://issuestats.com/github/edulify/play-hikaricp.edulify.com/badge/pr)](http://issuestats.com/github/edulify/play-hikaricp.edulify.com) [![Issue Stats](http://issuestats.com/github/edulify/play-hikaricp.edulify.com/badge/issue)](http://issuestats.com/github/edulify/play-hikaricp.edulify.com)

+## About this documentation

+When reading this documentation at Github, select the tag that matches the version of the plugin that you are using.

 ## Why HikariCP?

 [HikariCP](https://github.com/brettwooldridge/HikariCP) is supposed to be the fastest connection pool in Java land.
 But we did not start to use it because of speed, but because of its reliability.
 After suffering with connection leaks from BoneCP, we decide to implement our own database plugin to replace the default one.
 You can see [a discussion about database exceptions](https://groups.google.com/forum/#!topic/play-framework/7PBnjiXkNuU) caused by BoneCP (or misconfiguration of it).
 Also there are numerous other discussions about people having problems related to BoneCP.